netcloth/docs/docs/en/advanced/multisig.md

 nchcli keys show mm
 ```

-## Generate an offline tx by multisig key
+## Construct an offline tx by multisig key

+The newly created multi-signature account mm is an offline account.
+Before constructing offline transactions, you need to transfer some tokens to the mm account.

 ```bash
 # usage